akouz/HBus/README.md

 <td>Len-2 bytes</td>
 </tr></tbody></table>

-Message length Len should be in the range [8..136].
+Actual message length Len should be in the range [8..136].

 ## MQTT MsgType